Physical activity is particularly good for those living with

 - Have a snack if you plan to exercise more than an hour after eating.

-- Choose an activity you enjoy, as you are more likely to stick to it that way.
+- Choose an activity you enjoy, as you are more likely to stick to it.

 - Stretch for five minutes before and after exercise.